fermigas/Bongard-LOGO/documentation/a-blank-document.md

+## ADDING THIS LINE TO SEE IF IT PROPOGATES BACK TO CORTEX

 # This is what you get when you ask for a blank document

 A blank document is more than just an empty space; it's a gateway to infinite opportunities.
 Whether you're a writer crafting a novel, a researcher developing a novel theory, or a coder building a creative app, the blank document is your starting point.
 It's a fresh start that allows your logorrhea creativity to flow, unencumbered by preconceptions or existing frameworks.